craig-m/rpi_cluster/README.md

 ### R-Pi

-The x8 boards I ended up with are divided into these groups.
-All run Raspbian GNU/Linux 9.3 (stretch), a Debian-based OS.
+The x8 boards I ended up with are divided into these groups:

 <table>
 <tbody>